 Uniforms are required for physical education courses.
 Information about PE uniforms is available from the teachers at each individual high school.
+(Financial hardship will not preclude students from participating.

 AEROBIC WALKING (PHY 203, 204)

 Aerobic fitness will include an extensive walking program, emphasizing cardiovascular endurance.
 Students will participate in group training as part of FitnessGram.
 Students will improve cardiovascular fitness, increase strength, endurance, and flexibility.